 Through a series of transactions in October 2009, we acquired a 474,000 square foot office tower, a parking lot, a utility distribution center, four waterfront lots and riparian rights, all of which are part of the Canton Crossing planned unit development in Baltimore, Maryland, for \$123.2 million.
 These properties are referred to collectively herein as the "Canton Properties."
 The office building was 89.6% leased at December 31, 2009.
-Beginning in August 2008, we entered into a loan arrangement with the owner of the Canton Properties and, through these loans, had a secured interest in the ownership of the entity that owned the property that was subordinate to that of a first mortgage on the property.
-Immediately prior to acquiring the Canton Properties, we acquired the first mortgage loan on the property along with accrued interest thereon and cash escrows held by the first mortgage lender for \$72.5 million using proceeds from our Revolving Credit Facility.
+Beginning in August 2008, we entered into a loan arrangement with the owner of the Canton Properties and, through these loans, had a secured interest in the ownership of the entity that owned the property that was subordinate to that of a first mortgage loan on the property along with accrued interest thereon and cash escrows held by the first mortgage lender for \$72.5 million using proceeds from our Revolving Credit Facility.
 We then completed the acquisition of the Canton Properties in exchange for: (1) our cancellation of the amounts due under the first mortgage loan to the seller; (2) our cancellation of the subordinate mortgage loan to the seller and interest thereon totaling \$30.0 million; (3) our assumption of \$3.3 million in other liabilities (valued at